 First, you should verify the makes and models of the major appliances you want to replace.
 If the previous homeowner did not provide information about your appliances, you should be able to identify the manufacturer of your fridge, stove, oven, etc. through logos on their faces.
 If this isn’t present, you should search the appliance for a model number, the first three digits of which should show the manufacturer.
 You can search online for manufacturer directories which will tell you who made your appliance and when.

 Then, you can use this information to better understand how your appliances are functioning.
 The ideal kitchen appliances are energy-efficient and boast long lifespans, but the older your appliances are, the less likely they are to have both these qualities.
-You might also call in a trustworthy handyman to assess the health of your appliances.
+You might also call in a trustworthy handyman such as junior appliance to assess the health of your appliances.

 Decide How Long You Can Wait for Your Dream Kitchen